CHAINPM/chain-resources/README.md

 Others are management-related, and include the CHAIN Integrated Work Plan and CHAIN Project Appraisal Document.

 Any questions?
-Contact the CHAIN PM at mdeboer@usaid.gov/ 0788-319-807
+Contact the CHAIN PM at [mdeboer@usaid.gov] or 0788-319-807